Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/08-using-pumps.md

 </AssemblyInstructionBlock>

-### Sterilizing the pumps
+### Sterilizing the pumps before and after experiments

 To avoid cross contamination, pumps should be sterilized before and after use.

-1. Create a 10% bleach dilution in a beaker.
-Place the sink and source tubes of each pump you're using in the beaker.
+1. Create a 10% bleach dilution, or high concentration alcohol, in a container.
+Place the sink and source tubes of each pump you're sterilizing in the beaker.
 2. On the UI, in the _Pioreactors_ tab, click _Manage_ and go to the _Dosing_ tab.
 3. _Run continuously_ to cycle the disinfectant solution through each pump that you're using.
 ![](/img/user-guide/dosing_in_ui.png)